tier4/caret_doc/docs/visualization/period/index.md

 ![communication_period_histogram](../../imgs/communication_period_histogram.png)

 The horizontal axis means period, labeled as `period [ms]`.
-The vertical axis is the probability of execution in that time period, labeled `probability`.
+The vertical axis is the probability of execution at that period, labeled `probability`.

 ## Publish and Subscription